kercheval/GradleCMPlugin/README.md

 <p>
 This variable is of type
 org.kercheval.gradle.buildversion.BuildVersion.
-This object holds the version state and creation and parsing patterns used to generate the version string.
-Along with maintaining a major, minor and build numbers (any or all of which can be used), this object also maintains a build date (which can also be used in the version string).
+This object holds the version state as well as the creation and parsing patterns used to generate the version string.
+Along with maintaining major, minor and build numbers (any or all of which can be used), this object also maintains a build date (which can also be used in the version string).
 </p>